 1 tablespoon water

-To make the dough: In the bowl of a stand mixer fitted with the paddle attachment, add the flour, cane sugar, and cardamom.
+- To make the crust: In the bowl of a stand mixer fitted with the paddle attachment, add the flour, cane sugar, and cardamom.
 Turn the mixer on low for two to three rotations to combine the dry ingredients.